rewong03/xtract-container-service/README.md

         user=postgres
         password=YOUR_PASSWORD

-3. Create an AWS S3 bucket named `xtract-container-service`
+3. Create an AWS S3 bucket and a SQS queue named `xtract-container-service`

 ### Running XCS
 1. Save your Globus Auth.
 Client ID and Client Secret as environment variables: